-In addition, in the 2020 tax year, CIT taxpayers shall be subject to a withholding tax of 19% on the total profit distributed, unless any of the withholding exemptions set forth in prevailing regulations apply, in which case, no withholding tax shall be made.
-The distribution of share premium is not subject to withholding on account of CIT.
+In addition, CIT taxpayers shall be subject to a withholding tax of 19% on the total profit distributed, unless any of the withholding exemptions set forth in prevailing regulations apply, in which case, the withholding tax shall be made exclusively on the amount which would not be exempt.
+The distribution of share premium should not be subject to withholding on account of CIT.